Collecting With QPID!

 With the mission to provide a supportive and stable environment for youth, while helping them build the tools and life skills needed to emerge from their immediate or ongoing housing crisis, the Kingston Youth Shelter houses or aids over 200 youth per year.
 They do this with the goal of ensuring homeless youth do not become homeless adults.
 The Kingston Youth Shelter is located at 113 Lower Union Street, open 365 days a year with 15 beds to fill on a first-come-first-serve basis.
 Not only does the shelter provide a warm place to sleep, nutritious food, and support with basic needs, they also provide counselling, Housing Assistance through the help of their Prevention Diversion worker, as well as Family Support, to mediate family struggles experienced by youth both in and out of the shelter.
 This is just one program the Kingston Youth Shelter offers, not to mention their Kingston Youth Transitions and Kingston Youth Families departments.

-Facts About Youth Homelessness in Kingston
+Information on Youth Homelessness in Kingston

 In Canada, young people account for 1 in 5 of people living in shelters: